RiserKnight/WebSample3-Dice-Game/README.md

-This a simple two player dice game created for practice, under an online course.
+This a simple two player dice game created by me for practice, under an online course.